Connect to your S3 bucket

-Like other connection types, it can be used to read your data and/or write transformed data to a specified location.
-However, unlike other types, S3 connections also serve as a storage location for the underlying files for your Upsolver managed tables as well as the intermediate files used while running a job.
+Amazon S3 connections have a wide variety of uses in SQLake.
+As with other connection types, they can be used to read your data and/or write transformed data to a specified location.
+However, unlike other types, Amazon S3 connections also serve as a storage location for the underlying files for your Upsolver-managed tables as well as the intermediate files used while running a job.

-This means that even if you don't intend to write to an S3 bucket as a target location, you should still have an S3 connection that has write permissions to an S3 bucket.
+This means that even if you don't intend to write to an Amazon S3 bucket as a target location, you should still have an Amazon S3 connection that has write permissions to an Amazon S3 bucket.

-An S3 connection can be created as simply as follows:
+An Amazon S3 connection can be created very simply as follows:

 The connection in this example is created based on the default credentials derived from Upsolver's integration with your AWS account.

-The following example also creates an S3 connection but explicitly configures the credentials by providing a specific role:
+The following example creates an Amazon S3 connection but explicitly configures the credentials by providing a specific role:

 To establish a connection with specific permissions, you can configure the